unm-historiography/metahistory/essays/thematic/eurocentrism.md

 By now, you may be aware that the term "Indian" to refer to some indigenous Americans is offensive, but there is so much more than just a misnomer that has portrayed indigenous Americans inaccurately.
 While the term "Indian" was a colonial invention, so was the idea of an "Indian" (Bonfil-Batalla, 79).
 There was no specific identity or trait that indigenous groups used to describe themselves collectively.
 There were hundreds (if not thousands) of independent tribes which all identified themselves as different from one another as the English and Scotts (Bonfil-Batalla 76-79).
 It was not until Spanish arrival that "Indians" were lumped into one identifying category, without acknowledgment of their various cultural differences.
 Today, some tribes have chosen to [reclaim](https://www.huffpost.com/entry/the-name-indian-and-polit_1_b_67593) the use of the term "Indian" while others have renamed themselves, such as the _Pueblo Indigena_, "Original People", in Latin America (Jackson and Warren, 557).

-Next, let's briefly discuss Christopher Columbus and the "discovery" of the "new" world.
-In 1992, unified Latin indigenous groups protested against the Mexican government to change the celebrated "Discovery of America" to "The Encounter of Two Worlds" as they celebrated "500 Years of Resistance" (Overmyer, 79).
-This idea still celebrated the meeting of European and indigenous cultures, but removed the implication that America was something waiting to be "discovered", rather than a whole, functioning region on its own (Pena, 286).
-Likewise, the Americas being referred to as the "new" world, aid Eurocentric sentiments that indigenous groups lack a substantial history of their own or that their presence was little recognized at all when colonists arrived.
-The Americas are still referred to as the "new world" across multiple academic disciplines, from which we can see that the historiography of a subject transcends the field of history and is applicable to all topics throughout time.
-This also exemplifies the importance of our use of language as historians when depicting history.

 {% include figure.html
   class="img-right"
   width="33%"